jtarrio/pascual/manual/chapter2.md

   writeln('aside, you see a wood paneled room with a bar in the middle.');
   writeln('A bartender is pouring an unidentifiable liquid into a shot glass.');
   writeln('Before you can step in, a furious woman appears and kicks you out.');
-  writeln('"Don't let him in, Johnnie!
+  writeln('"Don''t let him in, Johnnie!
 He reeks of cop!", she shouts.');
   writeln('The door closes and locks with a click.') else writeln('"Go away!" the voice says.');